Existance29/pymacauto/README.md

-# python-mac-macro
+# Complex mac macro

-A wrapper library for several automation libraries to create a all-in-one library for complex macros
+A python wrapper library for several automation libraries to create a all-in-one library for complex macros

+## Requirements
+- Platform: MacOS 10.15 and later
+- Python: 3.8/3.9/3.10

+## Permissions
+#### In the system settings -> Privacy and Security, ensure that your code executor has the following permissions:
+- Screen Recording
+- Accessibility

+## Documentation

+## Dependencies
+- Pyscreeze
+- Pyautogui
+- PaddleOCR
+- Numpy
+- MSS
+- opencv-python (cv2)